shubhsmore/image-classifer-cnn/README.md

 import matplotlib.pyplot as plt
 ```
 - Then we import the Fashion MNIST Dataset.
-- We just exp'ore the dataset now.
+- We just explore the dataset now.
   1. Length of training data
   2. Length of testing data
   3. Shape